 ART NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) ART6-18 05186 ART 6 (SEMESTER) 1 0 None a variety of 2- and 3-dimensional m program.
-Studen ster course is designed to provide students wit edia, to develop their understanding of the arti ts will also increase their capacity for visual lite y of works of art. istic process ar id build on ski lls learned in the ART6-36 05186 ART 6 (FULL YEAR) 2 0 None ogram.
+Studen ster course is designed to provide students wite edia, to develop their understanding of the artists ts will also increase their capacity for visual lite y of works of art. istic process ar id build on ski lls learned in the ART6-36 05186 ART 6 (FULL YEAR) 2 0 None ogram.
 Students will also build their capacity for ariety of works of art.
 ART 7 (SEMESTER) or visual literac y by examinin g the relationship of art None 3-dimensional me dia while assistir ster course focuses on sampling a variety of ar ng students in using artistic processes to sol ng, critiquing and responding to works of art fro ve artistic prob lems.
-Studer - ART7-36 05187 ART 7 (FULL YEAR) 2 0 None Course Descrip media while assis literacy skills by a tion: This year-lesting students in analyzing, critiqu ART 7 (FULL YEAR) ong course focuses on developing techniqu developing their understanding of the artist ing and responding to works of art from a v cultural, and historical impact of artworks, ies and skills i ic process.
-St ariety of cultur n a variety of udents will al es.
-Students 2- and 3-dimensional so enhance their visual will build art criticism
+Studer 05187 ART 7 (FULL YEAR) 2 0 None ART7-36 Course Descrip media while assis literacy skills by a sting students in analyzing, critiqu ong course focuses on developing technique developing their understanding of the artist ing and responding to works of art from a ve e cultural, and historical impact of artworks, ic process.
+St ariety of cultur udents will al es.
+Students so enhance their visual will build art criticism

 ART NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) ART8-36 05188 ART 8 (FULL YEAR) 2 0 None previous art cours to solve artistic pre es in a variety o oblems individu ong course provides students with the oppo of in-depth art-making experiences.
-Studen ally and be able to reflect on their individua ngage in class discussions, critiquing histor ts will utilize a I artistic proce variety of 2- a ss and the pu and 3- dimensional media DIGART-36 05169 DIGITAL ART (FULL YEAR) 2 0 None Course Descripti photography, anima e is designed to be an introductory course of a ic design. variety of digita Il media, inclu ding digital AR1101 05154 INTRO TO ART 2 .5 None includes journal wr used to satisfy the iting/sketchbook graduation requ ratory course exposes the student to a variety c, drawing, painting, sculpture, crafts, printmal irement of one standard unit in Fine Arts or C na requirement of two sequential electives. king, art history and art critici sm.
+Studen ally and be able to reflect on their individua ngage in class discussions, critiquing histor ts will utilize a I artistic proce variety of 2- a ss and the pu and 3- dimensional media DIGART-36 05169 DIGITAL ART (FULL YEAR) 2 0 None Course Descripti photography, anima e is designed to be an introductory course of a ic design. variety of digita Il media, inclu ding digital AR1101 05154 INTRO TO ART 2 .5 None includes journal wr used to satisfy the iting/sketchbook graduation requ atory course exposes the student to a variety a, drawing, painting, sculpture, crafts, printmal irement of one standard unit in Fine Arts or C na requirement of two sequential electives. king, art history and art critici sm.
 This course may be EXPTHR 05051 EXPLORATORY THEATER ARTS 1 0 None er course provides opportunities for students on and communication to explore vario ous aspects o f informal drama and theatre THART7 THART8 05077 05078 INTRODUCTION TO THEATER 1 0 None er course provides opportunities for students , audience etiquette, and theater terminology ous aspects o f drama including forensic